-How to add your organization to WAVE 3 News’ Closings & Cancellations
+How to add your organization to WAVE News closings, cancelations

-LOUISVILLE, KY (WAVE) - WAVE 3 News is committed to helping the community when the weather affects your school, church, organization or large business and you need to close or delay.
+(WAVE) - WAVE News is committed to helping the community when the weather affects a school, church, organization or large business that needs to close or delay its start time.

-We verify and enroll every group into our closing and delay program for your safety.
-Please allow our staff at least 24 hours to complete your enrollment.
+WAVE verifies and enrolls every group into the closing and delay program for the public’s safety.
+Please allow staff at least 24 hours to complete an enrollment request.
 Enrollments are not processed over the weekend.

-Codes and passwords do not change, so if you’ve already enrolled you do not need to create a new account.
-Already in our system?
-Click or tap here to close or delay your organization.
+Codes and passwords do not change, so those already enrolled do not need to create a new account.

-Because we can receive hundreds of closings, cancellations – not all will appear on TV.
+Because WAVE can receive hundreds of closings and cancelations – not all will appear on TV.
 Schools, colleges, large businesses with more than 250 employees and government entities will appear on TV.
 Churches, smaller businesses, daycares and other organizations will appear online and may appear on TV depending on the situation.

 All organizations will be available online at WAVE3.com/closings.

-NOTE: Please send each item requested below to closings@wave3.com via email.
+NOTE: Please send each item requested below to closings@wave3.com via email or use the closings request form.

 - Organization Name: